 No Happy Cows: Dispatches from the Frontlines of the Food Revolution: If you can only get one book, this is the one to get.
 John Robbin’s book is well-researched, compelling and full of really eye-opening and useful information.
 This book covers a broad range of topics related to food, health and being human in a time of great tragedy and suffering on the planet.
 It just might be a life-changer (it has been for me).
-About $12.

 The Dark Side of Chocolate: This is a link (free) to the documentary “The Dark Side of Chocolate”.
 This will change the way you think about this sweet treat that is oh so healthy for you.
 And you will never purchase a Hershey’s product again.
 I know I said I would not get preachy but consider passing your concerns on to Hershey by clicking below.